CONCEPT & DESIGN

 Digital reconstruction in CLO3D enabled fit validation, layering tests, and strap integration planning.

-Cloth simulation and behavior studies were carried out in Marvelous Designer, focused on belt tension, sleeve binding, and layering accuracy.
+Cloth simulation was carried out in Marvelous Designer, focused on belt tension, sleeve binding, and layering accuracy.

 Final garment construction was refined using insights from simulation.